AlgoMystique/Kanban-board-app/README.md

 ## Deployment:

-The application is deployed and access it here:
+The application is deployed and access it here: coming soon..

 ## Contributing: